The top 5 360-degree surveying cameras for mobile mapping in 2021.

 The Pros:

-The decision to make the change from rolling shutter to global shutter in the construction of the Mosaic X, means that this camera is now an ideal candidate for photogrammetry, 3D modeling, as well as the traditional – mapping.
+The decision to make the change from rolling shutter to global shutter in the construction of the Mosaic X means that this camera is now an ideal candidate for photogrammetry, 3D modeling, and traditional mapping.

 The all-in-one solution comes ready for the road.
-Its robust frame, with an IP64 rating, industrial grade waterproof connectors and passive cooling means it can operate in even extreme conditions and climate.
-There is no need for a computer on-board the vehicle it comes equipped with a removable USB drive up to 2 Terabytes of storage which allows for a full day of smooth data capture.
+Its robust frame, IP64 rating, industrial-grade waterproof connectors, and passive cooling mean it operates in even extreme conditions and climates.
+There is no need for a computer on board the vehicle.
+It comes equipped with a removable USB drive up to 2 Terabytes of storage, which allows for a full day of smooth data capture.

 The Cons: